-Many people said that their go-to is to put on the music that their loved one enjoys to calm them down.
-You can also achieve a calming ambiance by turning off bright lights and removing jarring stimuli, whether that means turning off the TV or asking loud people in the room to speak in quieter voices.
+You can also achieve a peaceful ambiance by turning off bright lights and removing jarring stimuli.
+This might mean turning off the TV or asking others in the room to speak more quietly.

 "Soft music and soft lights."

-"I start with getting the background noise turned down, whether that is TV, radio, or even people in the room."
+"I start by turning down background noise, whether that is the TV, radio, or even people in the room."

-Another popular technique is to redirect your loved one's attention to an activity they like.
+Another popular technique is to redirect your loved one's attention to an activity they enjoy.

-The list of activities that people mentioned included going for a walk or car ride, spending time with a pet, coloring, eating ice cream or another favorite food, or looking at photos.
+The list of activities mentioned included going for a walk or car ride, spending time with a pet, coloring, eating ice cream, or looking at photos.

 All of these activities can help shift your loved one's energy from agitated to soothed.

-"Redirect with something they enjoy: reading, looking at family photos, eating a favorite food, etc."
+"Redirect with something they enjoy: reading, looking at family photos, or eating a favorite food."

 "Petting our cat and laying next to the dog are calming."

-Because it can be so easy to raise your voice without realizing it, several people shared that they pay extra attention to how they are communicating with their loved one.
+Because it is easy to raise your voice without realizing it, several people shared that they pay extra attention to how they communicate.
+Focusing on your tone is a key part of calming someone who is agitated.

-They pause and make sure that they are using a soft voice.
-They also slow down their words, which not only makes them easier to understand but also can have a soothing effect on the listener.
-A few folks also shared that it is key to not argue with or correct your loved one, as that can take the conversation down an unhelpful path.
+Pause to make sure you are using a soft voice.
+Slow down your words; this makes them easier to understand and has a soothing effect on the listener.
+Additionally, do not argue with or correct your loved one, as this can take the conversation down an unhelpful path.

 "Remain as calm as possible yourself.
 Be as agreeable as possible."